Does Forex trading actually work?

 What is Forex trading?

 When it comes to the word 'Forex' itself, it is a term that is short for foreign currency and exchange, or simply — foreign exchange.
-Exchanging money is something that many people around the world do almost on a daily basis, often for the purpose of travelling to another country, making online purchases, and alike.
+Exchanging money is something that many people around the world do almost on a daily basis, often for the purpose of traveling to another country, making online purchases, and alike.

 However, buying one currency with another is also done in order for people to earn more money by exploiting the changes in prices.
 Basically, if you expect some currency to grow in value, you can speculate on this change by investing another currency that you already possess.
 When the currency you speculate about increases by a certain amount, you can make a profit.